Gather round me hearties, and hear a tale of the days of Wooden Ships and Iron Men, derring-do, and fortunes to be made

 - Cold-Blooded Torture: Perhaps less than you'd think of the worst end of the mythical spectrum, but still happened.
 If you didn't surrender fast enough, then you could expect to be tortured.
 One merchant captain had his lips cut off and burned for having dumped the ship's money overboard when the pirates got close.
 This was also, sadly, the fate that awaited any specialist sailors.
 If you were a smith, a carpenter, or a cooper (barrel-maker; read: the guy who makes water possible), then you would be offered a slightly different choice from other sailors.
 All were free to join or not, except the specialists.
 They would be tortured until they signed the pirates' articles.
 Many pirates claimed at trial they had been "forced", but this plea was rarely accepted by the authorities.

 - Color-Coded for Your Convenience: Black is the color most commonly associated with piracy in popular culture, and it is largely Truth in Television.
-By the 17th Century the color black already had a long association in popular culture with "stateless" persons, like mercenaries or outlaws.
-And while there was no standard "pirate flag," most pirates adhered to a loose convention of flying black banners with some kind of gruesome design (a skull, drops of blood, etc.) for intimidation purposes.
+By the 17th Century the color black already had a long association in popular culture with "stateless" persons, like mercenaries or outlaws, and while there was no standard "pirate flag," most pirates adhered to a loose convention of flying black banners with some kind of gruesome design (a skull, drops of blood, etc.) for intimidation purposes.
 What's not as well-remembered, however, was that the black flag was not the only one pirates used.
 There was also the red flag.
 If you were about to be attacked by a pirate ship, you prayed for the black flag.
 Black meant they would "give quarter," meaning they would accept terms of surrender or leave some of you alive.
 Red flag?
 No quarter.
 No prisoners.
 Kill or be killed.

 - The Ganj-i-Sawai, Mughal treasure galleon captured by Henry Every, the largest single haul ever netted by a pirate.

 - Cutlass Between the Teeth: In reality, a good way to give yourself a tracheotomy.